AbigailShockey/MjolnirTree/README.md

 #### MjolnirTree

 The input to MjolnirTree is a binary gene presence/absence matrix.
 This matrix should be a tab-delimited file, with isolates as rows and genes as columns (isolates x genes).
 MjolnirTree has the option (-t) to transpose a matrix in the reverse orientation (genes x isolates).
-Boostrapping of the resulting neighbor-joining tree can be performed using the boot option.
+Boostrapping of the resulting neighbor-joining tree can be performed using the boot option, which outputs a 95% majority-rule consensus tree with node support reported as percentages rounded to integers.

 ```
 usage: MjolnirTree [-h] tsv [options]